0x-0de/fcal/README.md

   - Automatic channel, sample rate, and bit depth conversion.

 Planned features:
-  - Audio sources (to act as middlemen, such that things like volume controls and playback aren't inherently tied to audio_stream objects).
   - Linux (Ubuntu, at least) support.
   - Stream/source halting.
   - .OGG file reading.